AndreasAvgou/Advanced-Programming-with-Python/README.md

 # Advanced Programming with Python

-This repository contains a collection of laboratory exercises for the university course **"Advanced Programming with Python"**.
+This repository contains a collection of exercises for **"Advanced Programming with Python"**.
 The projects progress from Object-Oriented Programming (OOP) principles to advanced data analysis, visualization, and real-time API integration.

 ## 📂 Repository Structure

-The exercises are organized into 6 modules, each focusing on specific advanced Python concepts:
+The exercises are organized into 7 modules, each focusing on specific advanced Python concepts:

+---

 ### 🔹 1: Introduction to Pandas
 * **Focus:** Basic DataFrame manipulation.